Pipes used for district heating systems

 By Michael Rothenborg

-It is now possible for Facebook to supply free surplus heat from its data centre in Odense, Denmark to the city’s district heating network for the benefit of both the environment and heat consumers.
+It is now possible for the big coming data centre in Odense, Denmark to supply free surplus heat to the city’s district heating network for the benefit of both the environment and heat consumers.
 This represents a major new sales and export potential for Danish companies, as the possibility of copy-pasting this success in other places is far better when a full-scale reference plant can be showcased.
 This is the assessment of Tina Kramer Kristensen, Director of Energy Systems at Ramboll, and Jan Strømvig, Director of Fjernvarme Fyn (District Heating Funen) and recently elected Chairman of the Danish association for district heating export, DBDH.

 “Many countries are looking to Denmark because we are good at holistically connecting energy systems and integrating large amounts of renewable energy into the existing infrastructure.
 Recovery of surplus heat from data centres is yet another example of an effective solution to a global challenge, and we look forward to sharing our experience when the plant is up and running in 2020,” says Jan Strømvig.